tjanez/site/content/fedora-26-on-dell-xps-15-9560.md

 > does mean the Nvidia GPU is unavailable for use).
 This suggestion might
 > change with future kernel releases.

+I decided to follow his suggestion and disable the Nouveau driver by adding `nouveau.modeset=0` to the kernel's command line options.
+In my observations so far, everything is working smootly:

+  - automatic scaling of GNOME's interface (it even works if you use laptop's built-in HiDPI display in combination with an external non-HiDPI display),
+  - fast day to day work (i.e. no sluggishness),
+  - suspend and resume (works even after many suspend and resume cycles or if you resume the laptop with/without an external display),
+  - battery life is great (I haven't done any proper benchmarks, but it easily lasts around 4 hours of my ordinary programming work).

-To follow his suggestion and permanently add `nouveau.modeset=0` to the kernel's command line options, edit `/etc/default/grub` and append `nouveau.modeset=0` to the contents of the `GRUB_CMDLINE_LINUX` variable.
+To make this permament, edit `/etc/default/grub` and append `nouveau.modeset=0` to the contents of the `GRUB_CMDLINE_LINUX` variable.

 Afterwards, run `sudo grub2-mkconfig -o /etc/grub2-efi.cfg` to regenerate GRUB's configuration.